jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   - **\[Ability] Murder-craze:** During your first Command phase, this unit may perform a Normal Move of up to 5".
 This move must be towards the closest enemy unit.
 In addition, in the Fight phase, during Initiative step 1, if this unit is in Enagagement Range of enemy units, each model in it can make 1 additional attack with any weapon it is equipped with.
-  - **\[Stratagem] Synthetic Bloodlust:** Use this Stratagem at the start of the Fight phase.
+  - **\[Stratagem] Synthetic Bloodlust (1CP):** Use this Stratagem at the start of the Fight phase.
 Select 1 CHARACTER unit, or 1 non-CHARACTER unit, or both (in which case they must be within 2" of each other).
 You may only select units that have the **Murder-craze** special rule.
 Select 1 of the effects below and apply it to all selected units:
     1. This unit's Initiative characteristic is doubled (up to 10) until the end of the phase.
     2. Until the end of the phase, this unit's Initiative is calculated as if it had performed a Charge in the preceding Charge phase.